ErezVolk/evstuff/radley/radley_memorize_changes.md

 G-based: | VIm | I | IIm | VIm | IIIm | IIm IV | I VII | IV | V V VI IV | V |
 ```

+# To Do
-# You Send Me
+- You Send Me

-# You Are the Sunshine of My Life
+- You Are the Sunshine of My Life

-# Lately
+- Lately

-# Wake Me Up Before You Go-Go
+- Wake Me Up Before You Go-Go

-# Sunny
+- Sunny

-# Octopus's Garden
+- Octopus's Garden

-# I Got Rhythm
+- I Got Rhythm

-# Let It Be
+- Let It Be

-# Shower the People
+- Shower the People

-# Here, There, and Everywhere
+- Here, There, and Everywhere

-# Have You Ever Seen the Rain
+- Have You Ever Seen the Rain